LESS IS MORE

 4. Less focus on consumerism and a greater enjoyment of the things I own

 I’ll always love nice things, however, I no longer have the desire to collect stuff.
 The old me was a hoarder and I purchased far more than I ever needed or used.
-Since letting go, I really appreciate and enjoy the things I have left and I feel content and grateful.
+Since letting go, I really appreciate and enjoy the things I have left and I feel grateful and content.

 5. More freedom